Benedict Biscop Prince Bishop School Teaching Alliance Leading School

 Personal Development [including RHE]

-All Things Are Possible
+With God All Things Are Possible

 Our Vision:

-At Benedict Biscop CE Academy we want our children to know that With God….all things are possible.
+At Benedict Biscop CE Academy we want our children to know that With God all things are possible.
 We want all children to have a strong understanding of the world around them, their place in the world and an understanding of the people who live in it.

 The principal aim of our Personal Development curriculum [which incorporations statutory RHE] is to enable pupils to hold balanced and informed conversations about society, culture and citizenship and to grow up with curiosity, tolerance and respect for all, becoming courageous advocates for themselves and others.
 British Values and SMSC are fundamental to our curriculum and are carefully planned and interwoven throughout.